It’s time to update your tired decor, BUT…

 One advantage of drapery is that it can add softness, color and texture to a room.
 And can also camouflage “unfortunate” architecture as needed.

 You have a lot of other options.
-Along with drapery, there also are blinds and roller shades too.
+Along with drapery, there also are blinds, shutters and roller shades too.

-If the view is questionable AND you don’t need the window as a light source, large pieces of art or over-sized screens come in very handy.
+If the view is debatable AND you don’t need the window as a light source, large pieces of art or over-sized screens come in very handy.

 How do you update your decor with a “Designer Look“?